 Mood Whiplash: Chapter 11 is dark and very emotional, Chapter 12 is a humorous episode involving Leanne and Zephyr being body doubles for a bride and groom while Vashyron, unknowing, accepts a job to kidnap a certain bride.
 Chapter 13 is a Christmas Episode.
 Chapter 14 swings back to dark.
 Justified, perhaps, because there is an unknown amount of Time Skip between each chapter.

 New Game+: Two versions: One's a traditional New Game+ where you keep many things from your previous playthrough, including your levels, items, and uncolored hexes; the other where you carry over far fewer items, but can access a harder difficulty mode, where enemies have higher HP.
-This can be repeated multiple times, up to a difficulty where foes have x5 as much HP as the first playthrough!
+The latter can be repeated multiple times, up to the tenth difficulty level where foes have x5 as much HP as the first playthrough!

-Panty Shot: with Leanne's most expensive skirt, every Hero Action includes several.
+Panty Shot: With Leanne's more expensive skirts, every Hero Action includes several.

 Peninsula of Power Leveling: Using the same kinds of energy hexes that unlock the world map can also be used to activate terminals on the map that allow for special status effects in any battle taking place in a hex the terminals are joined to.
 A common investment of time is to activate the Exp x1.5 and Double Effect terminals on Level 6, Item x1.5, Rare Item x1.5 and Double Charge Speed on Level 5, and another Item x1.5 on Level 4, and join them all using the same colored hexes connected through the various elevators directly to the Arena.
 Terminal effects can be joined to dungeons through the overworld map, which the Arena technically is.
 And because you gain items and experience in arena battles (not always the case in a typical RPG), when the above terminal effects are present, every battle gains you triple the normal experience, four times the normal amount of item drops, double the number of rare items, and charging weapons is done at four times normal speed.
 Using the Exp Trainer item allows for double experience gained and is stackable with terminal effects... and with itself.
 A character equipped with two Exp Trainers in the above scenario can conceivably gain twelve times the standard experience in an Arena battle.
 When fighting on the higher Arena ranks of whichever chapter you happen to be in, it is common to gain 3-4 levels per battle.